Allergy Treatment with Herbs and Vitamins

 Breathe Well Essential Oil Blend

-Our name Breathe Fresh Essential Oil Roll-on made with Lavender oil (acts as a common antihistamine); Ravensara and France oils ( aides to treat continuing allergic rhinitis); Eucalyptus Radiata (known as an anti-inflammatory and may help you with your press); peppermint and lemon oils produces a compelling and comforting allergy drug combination.
+Our name is Breathe Fresh Essential Oil Roll-on, made with Lavender oil (acts as a common antihistamine); Ravensara and France oils ( aides to treat continuing allergic rhinitis); Eucalyptus Radiata (known as an anti-inflammatory and may help you with your press); peppermint and lemon oils produces a compelling and comforting allergy drug combination.
 They are mixed in Fractionated Coconut Oil.

 Vitamin C with bioflavonoids